wlerin/feralfilehosting/Feral Wiki/Software/Plowshare- a download tool for file sharing websites - with auto captcha solving/readme.md

 ### Step 1 - Get the Plowshare source file on to your Feral slot.

 Download the latest "Plowshare source tarball" (the file which ends in ".tar.gz") from this page:

 [http://code.google.com/p/plowshare/downloads/list](http://code.google.com/p/plowshare/downloads/list)

-The current version as of July 24, 2013 is `plowshare4-snapshot-git20130520.2b2d736.tar.gz` but that will change in time.
+The current version as of November 21, 2013 is `plowshare4-snapshot-git20131102.b72c58d.tar.gz `  but that will change in time.
 You want the "plowshare4-snapshot..." and NOT the "plowshare3-snapshot...".

 Create a temp 'install' directory on your Feral slot, let's say 'plowtemp', and put the "plowshare-snapshot-version-num.tar.gz" file into that directory.

 More advanced Linux users can use wget to download the file directly to their Feral slot. e.g.

 Note: For the correct link to use with wget click on the ".tar.gz" file on the Plowshare downloads page and then copy the download link on the page you are taken to.